falcosecurity/falco-website/content/en/docs/plugins/developers-guide/how-to-develop.md

 linktitle: How to develop a plugin
 description: How to develop a plugin with the Go SDK
 weight: 10
-aliases:
-    - /docs/plugins/developers_guide/how_to_develop
 ---

 ## Introduction

-This section explains how to develop a plugin from scratch with the official [Go SDK](/docs/reference/plugins/go_sdk_walkthrough/).
+This section explains how to develop a plugin from scratch with the official [Go SDK](/docs/reference/plugins/go-sdk-walkthrough/).

 We'll create a plugin for the [`docker events`](https://docs.docker.com/engine/reference/commandline/events/) from a local `docker daemon`.
 It is a basic example of an `event stream` with a basic format and without specific authentication.

-To know more about the available feature of the Go SDK and how to see use, you can refer to this [page](/docs/reference/plugins/go_sdk_walkthrough/).
+To know more about the available feature of the Go SDK and how to see use, you can refer to this [page](/docs/reference/plugins/go-sdk-walkthrough/).

 ## Awaited result